 Why it matters:

 CAC measures how much you’re spending to acquire a new customer.
 If your CAC is too high, it could indicate inefficiencies in your sales and marketing efforts.
-Keeping this metric in check ensures you’re acquiring customers profitably.
+Keeping this metric in check is crucial for profitability.

 Pro tip:

-Compare your CAC to your Customer Lifetime Value (CLV) to ensure you’re generating a healthy return on investment.
+Compare your CAC to your Customer Lifetime Value (CLV) to ensure you’re acquiring customers profitably.
+A good rule of thumb is to aim for a CLV-to-CAC ratio of at least 3:1.

 Why it matters:

 CLV estimates the total revenue you can expect from a customer over their entire relationship with your business.
-A high CLV indicates strong customer retention and the ability to generate long-term value.
+It’s a critical metric for understanding the long-term value of your customer base and justifying your CAC.

 Pro tip:

-Focus on increasing CLV by improving customer retention, offering upsells, and enhancing the overall customer experience.
+Focus on increasing CLV by improving customer retention, offering upsells, and delivering exceptional value to your users.

 Why it matters:

 Churn rate is the percentage of customers who cancel their subscriptions during a given period.
-High churn can quickly erode your revenue and stunt growth, making it one of the most critical metrics to monitor.
+High churn can quickly erode your MRR and stunt growth, making it one of the most important metrics to monitor.

-Churn Rate = (Number of Customers Lost in a Period ÷ Total Customers at the Start of the Period) × 100.
+Churn Rate = (Number of customers lost during a period ÷ Total customers at the start of the period) × 100

 Pro tip: